Hopp til hovedinnhold

 }

-This time we also needed to make an external ID for the time series ourselves.
-To do this, we use the location and sensor attributes on the timeseries object from the outter loop and join them together with the concat function.
-Notice that in this inner loop, both the timeseries object from the outter map and the datapoint object from the inner map are available.
+We also need to make an external ID for the time series ourselves.
+To do this, we use the location and sensor attributes on the timeseries object from the outer loop and join them together with the concat function.
+Notice that in this inner loop, both the timeseries object from the outer map and the datapoint object from the inner map are available.

 Putting this all together, we get